Oeyvind/rhythm_ratio_analyzer/README.md

 This can be edited in osc_io.py, at the top of the script (approx line 20)

 The client uses these OSC channels:
-"/client_timevalues" - for recording event time stamps "/client_analyze_trig" - trigger analysis of recorded events "/client_parametercontrols" - set various parameters
+"/client_eventdata" - for recording event time stamps "/client_analyze_trig" - trigger analysis of recorded events "/client_parametercontrols" - set various parameters
-"/client_clear" - clear recorded data
-"/client_prob_gen" - query to generate one new event with the probabilistic logic "/client_prob_print" - print state transition matrices for the probabilistic logic module
+"/client_memory" - admin/clear recorded data, clear all or clear last phrase "/client_prob_gen" - query to generate one new event with the probabilistic logic "/client_prob_print" - print state transition matrices for the probabilistic logic module

 The message format might change during development.
 Look at the relevant methods in rhythm_osc_server to find how many values each method expects.

+The server returns data to the client on these OSC channels:

+"/python_prob_gen" - for event data from probabilistic logic generator "/python_skipindex" - used during recording, if Python skips an event due to too small delta time "/python_triggerdata" - rhythm analysis generates a trigger sequence (1's and 0's) representing the last analyzed rhyhm phrase
+ "/python_other" - various data like ticktempo, tempo_tendency, pulseposition for the last analyzed phrase